ChainAgnostic/CAIPs/CAIPs/caip-285.md

 #### `wallet_sessionChanged`

 This event is published by the wallet to notify the caller/dapp of updates to the session authorization scopes.
-The event payload indicates how the scopes have changed, showing additions and removals in the authorizations.
+The event payload contains the new `sessionScopes objects`.
 If a connection between the wallet and the caller/dapp is severed and the possiblity of missed events arises, the caller/dapp should immediately call `wallet_getSession` to retrieve the current session scopes.

 **Event Payload:**